shepherd-s/webots-vehicle_controller/README.md

 - Function to optimize: tt * av (where tt = time travelled and av = average velocity).
 - Selection method: Torunament with selectable k (example with k = 10).
-- Crossing method: BLX-alpha (generating 2 sons and selecting the most different one (euclidean distance) from the mother).
+- Crossover method: BLX-alpha (generating 2 sons and selecting the most different one (euclidean distance) from the mother).
+- Complete population replacement with elitism (k = 1).
-- Mutation method: Uniform with mutation probability inversely proportional to fitness.
+- Mutation method: Uniform with mutation probability inversely proportional to fitness (not applied to the best individual).

 ## TRAINING SAMPLE VIDEO
 https://user-images.githubusercontent.com/90930079/166741456-0ce57418-f55b-4a4e-8145-9d01ffad18d9.mp4